aZerato/node-webkit_BaseApp/README.md

 NodeWebkit Application
 ===

-Base to create your nodewekit application.
+Base to create your nodewebkit application.
 With grunt task for compilation to an executable application.

 The sample application use RequireJS && the require node method !!